Skip to main content

 • “I was constantly either laughing at the humor, smiling at the cuteness, or intrigued by the mystery/drama.”

-• “It's not funny to have to talk to every NPC just to progress.”
+• “It's not funny to talk with every NPC just to walk.”

 • stability